-From the outset of his professional career, Mr. Smigelski toured Russia, Europe and the United States, not only as an opera soloist, but also as part of various vocal ensembles and as a conductor.
+From the outset of his professional career, this versatile artist toured Russia, Europe and the United States, not only as an opera soloist, but also as part of various vocal ensembles and as a conductor.
 His portrayals include Mars in Orphée aux enfers, Superintendant Budd in Albert Herring, both Figaro and Bartolo in Le nozze di Figaro, Nikitich and Varlaam in Boris Godunov, Herrmann and Schlémil in Les contes d’Hoffmann and Cold Genius in Purcell’s King Arthur.
 Mr. Smigelski has collaborated with Theater Sankt-Peterburg Opera, Theater Aachen, Theater Solingen, Theater Leverkusen, Theater Remscheid, Raven Opera, Opera Leggera and the Ferus Festival in New York.

 Mr. Smigelski began his advanced musical studies at the Rimsky-Korsakov Conservatory in St. Petersburg, where he received the Bachelor of Music degree and, subsequently, Hochschule für Musik und Tanz in Cologne, Germany, where he completed the Master of Music degree in opera performance.
-Upon moving to United States he earned the Master of Music degree in choral conducting at Sam Houston State University and is currently working toward the Doctor of Musical Arts degree in opera/vocal performance at the University of Texas at Austin.
+Upon moving to United States he earned the Master of Music degree in choral conducting at Sam Houston State University and the Doctor of Musical Arts degree in opera/vocal performance at the University of Texas at Austin.
 Teachers include Alexander Loginov, Evgeniy Fedotov, Henner Leyhe, Dr. Walter Foster and Nikita Storojev.

 “Smigelski's wine-dark bass [complimented his] body language for Henry's self-absorption [in the world premiere of Aylward’s Switch], gamely channeling his impulsive, awkward attempts at connection.”